tfachada/thesist/template/main.typ

   // *- Define as "none" (without quotation marks) if unneeded

-  // PIC2-related settings:

-    // Set to true for the cover to say this is a PIC2 report.
-    pic-mode: false,

-    // Used to edit the text right before the name of the degree.
-Only change this if the PIC mode default for some reason isn't good.
-    string-before-degree: none,

-    // Set to true to hide the committee, acknowledgments or abstracts if either is unneeded
-    // If you are writing a thesis, leave them all as false!
-    hide-committee: false,
-    hide-acknowledgments: false,
-    hide-abstract: false,

-    // Defines whether chapters should always start on an odd page.
-    // If you are writing a PIC2 report, check with your supervisor(s) if you have to set to false or not.
-    // If you are writing a thesis, always leave it as true!
-    chapters-on-odd-pages: true,

   // Set the chapter heading style
   // Options:
   //  - "fancy": Full page - <chapter number> + <chapter title> + <chapter outline>